*plus shipping & handling

 In this hands-on course, you will learn to code your Photon using the Python language.
 You will discover how easy Python is to learn text based coding, because it is a text based coding language with easy to use syntax.
 At the completion of this course, you will be able to integrate Photon into content lessons using Python coding.

-In this course, you will gain hands on experience employing the engineering design to solve a problem.
+In this course, you will gain hands on experience employing the engineering design process to solve a problem.
 At the completion of this course, you will be able to use the engineering design to design a problem for your students to solve.

 Text based coding can be intimidating.
 In this course, you will learn a simple way to use text based coding to code Photon.
 You will be able to introduce your students to text based coding while still using a block structure.
 In this course, you will become familiar with the text that you will need to transition to text based coding languages.
 By the completion of this course, you will be able to integrate text based coding with Photon into your lessons.